comp500/CCSnippets/README.md

     btn = require("button") -- Includes the button api
-    btn.heading("Hello!") -- A function of the button api, adds a heading on an attached monitor disk = require(disk.getMountPath("left") .. "randomapi") -- Includes an api from the disk attached to the left disk.random()
+    btn.heading("Hello!") -- A function of the button api, adds a heading on an attached monitor t = require("touchpoint").new() -- Includes the touchpoint api and creates a new instance of buttons, discarding the touchpoint api reference t:add(...) -- Adds buttons
+    t:draw() -- Draws buttons
+    disk = require(disk.getMountPath("left") .. "randomapi") -- Includes an api from the disk attached to the left disk.random()